 2) Decide How Long You Want to Stay

 This will ultimately depend on three factors:

-- How much you want to see and do – Are you planning on visiting all four theme parks?
+- How much do you want to see and do? – Are you planning on visiting all four theme parks?
 Are there any other parks, water parks, or sites you want to see in Florida?
 Do you want to have a built-in “rest” day from the parks?

-- How much you want to spend – Needless to say, the longer your vacation is, the more it will cost.
+- How much do you want to spend? – Needless to say, the longer your vacation is, the more it will cost.
 Your budget may be a huge contributing factor to the length of your vacation.

 3) Decide On a Hotel and Book Your Room